Local authorities weigh the risks and rewards of helping ICE

 "We don't know even what's in the agreement, which makes us more nervous because we don't know what this collaboration is going to look like," she says.
 "We've had some promises that they would only pick up targeted criminals, violent criminals.
 And we've already seen that's not true," she says, referring to unconfirmed reports that Nassau police have been spotted working with ICE.

-"It's a little frightening, but what else can you do but trust them a little, that they do their job and don't harm people, especially working people," she says.
-And she adds that she'd still be willing to call the police, if she had a problem that was serious enough.
+"It's a little frightening, but what else can you do but trust them a little, that they do their job and don't harm people, especially working people," she says in Spanish.
+And she adds that she'd still be willing to call the police if she had a serious problem.

 The Trump administration is calling for a rapid expansion of cross-designation of local police – also known as the "task force model" – around the country.
 Some Republican-led states are signing up.